 I’m talking about Peloton’s low-impact rides, which often take a back seat as we gravitate toward HIIT, tabata, and climbs.
 Well, low-impact rides are NOT low sweat, low energy, low effort or easy.
 Let me tell you what a Peloton low-impact class is and why this often overlooked class is worth your time.
-Plus, I’ll share my favorite Peloton low-impact ride for you to bookmark.
+Plus, I’ll share two of my favorite Peloton low-impact rides for you to bookmark.

-So what is a Peloton low-impact ride?
+What is a Peloton low-impact ride?

 Peloton explains low-impact rides as “rides take place primarily in the saddle.
 The focus on this positioning helps to protect the rider’s joints, making it a more accessible class type.”

 Do they sound like a snore?
 Who would want to stay in the saddle when there are so many more active Peloton classes?
 Yup, I feel you and that’s exactly what I thought too.
 But don’t let the description fool you.

 Hannah Marie Corbin says “riders can expect the perfect level of sweat, wrapped in a fat-burning blanket!
 This ride is easy on the joints and is entirely in the saddle.
 Unlike many rides where you’re in a constant state of breathless, trying to recover from an epic push, this ride will keep you in control of your breath and allow you to find a new level of power underneath your feet.”

 Low-impact rides are beneficial for all levels and you’ll seriously sweat without putting pressure on your joints.
 If you want to take them as Peloton recovery rides, then stay at the very low end of the ranges or even scale back beyond what the instructor is saying to ensure you don’t push too hard.

 What I love is that mentally, low-impact rides are manageable and on days when I don’t want to push to the max, I can still convince myself to get on the bike and get in a great workout because I know I can handle it.
 I don’t feel like I’m selling myself short.